Javier Solana: Spanish politics

 He was made Minister for Foreign Affairs on 22 July 1992, the day before the opening of the II Ibero-American conference of heads of state in Madrid, replacing the terminally ill Francisco Fernández Ordóñez.
 On 27–28 November 1995, while Spain held the Presidency of the Council of the EU, Solana convened and chaired the Barcelona Conference.
 A treaty was achieved between the twenty-seven nations in attendance with Solana gaining credit for what he called "a process to foster cultural and economic unity in the Mediterranean region".

 It was during these thirteen years as a cabinet minister that Solana's reputation as a discreet and diplomatic politician grew.
-By going to the foreign Ministry in the later years of González administration he avoided the political scandals of corruption, and of the dirty war allegedly being fought against ETA, that characterised its last years.
+By going to the foreign ministry in the later years of the González administration, he avoided the political scandals of corruption, and of the dirty war allegedly being fought against ETA, that characterised its last years.
 Towards the end of 1995, Solana – the only surviving member of González's original cabinet – was talked about in the press as a possible candidate to replace him and lead the PSOE in the following March elections.
 Instead, he made the leap to international politics.

 During and after his spell as NATO secretary general (see below) Solana continued to play an active role in PSOE and Spanish politics.
 In June 1997, at the 34th PSOE Congress, Solana left their Executive Commission and joined their Federal Committee, being re-elected in second place three years later.
-By supporting Colin Powell's 5 February 2003 speech to the UN Security council which claimed that Iraq had WMD's Solana contradicted the position of his party leader José Luis Rodríguez Zapatero, who opposed the PP government of José María Aznar's support for the invasion of Iraq.
+By supporting Colin Powell's 5 February 2003 speech to the UN Security Council which claimed that Iraq had WMDs Solana contradicted the position of his party leader José Luis Rodríguez Zapatero, who opposed the PP government of José María Aznar's support for the invasion of Iraq.
 Solana is seen, along with González, as representing the older wing of the party.
 On 15 February 2005 he criticised the Plan Ibarretxe for its position on Basque Country independence, saying that its call for separate Basque representation within the EU had no place within the proposed EU constitution.

-NATO
+Secretary General of NATO

 On 5 December 1995, Solana became the new Secretary-General of NATO, replacing Willy Claes who had been forced to resign in a corruption scandal.
 His appointment created controversy as, in the past, he had been an opponent of NATO.
 He had written a pamphlet called 50 Reasons to say no to NATO, and had been on a US subversives list.
 On 30 May 1982 Spain joined NATO.
 When PSOE came to power later that year, Solana and the party changed their previous anti-NATO positions into an atlanticist, pro-NATO stance.
 On 12 March 1986 Spain held a referendum on whether to remain in NATO, with the government and Solana successfully campaigning in favour.
 When criticised about his anti-NATO past, Solana argued that he was happy to be its representative as it had become disassociated from its Cold War origins.